roryprimrose/roryprimrose.github.io/_posts/2018/2018-05-29-logging-exceptions-to-sentry.md

 ## Preventing duplicate reports

-Consider a scenario where a low level component throws an exception.
-The caller could capture that exception and log it.
-The error is then sent to Sentry.
-The exception is then thrown up the stake and potentially logged again.
-The Divergic.Logging.Sentry package caters for this by tracking the Sentry error report id against the exceptions Data property.
-The exception is not sent to Sentry again if this value is found on the exception.
+Exceptions can be caught, logged and then thrown again.
+A catch block higher up the callstack may then log the same exception again.
+This scenario is handled by ensuring that any particular exception instance is only reported to Sentry once.

 ## Supporting Autofac